惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 lightbox-info

 “I was just a kid.
 I only knew about winning or losing.
 If I didn’t win, I’d just feel bad.
-I didn’t get that there’s something more important than winning and that’s improving.
-I don’t think I was a special athlete then,” he adds.
+I didn’t understand that there’s something more important than winning and that’s improving.
+I don’t think I was a special athlete then,” he says.

 Breakthrough moment

-His real breakthrough wouldn’t come in a race.
-It came in 2024 when, on the advice of a coach at the National Center of Excellence in Tiruvananthapuram where he had been admitted to following his junior national title, he made the switch to the 400m.
-The move was a logical one.
-At 189 cm tall, Vishal’s frame and longer stride length was more suited for the quartermile rather than the short sprints.
+His real breakthrough didn’t come in a race.
+It came in 2024 when, on the advice of a coach at the National Centre of Excellence in Thiruvananthapuram, where he had been admitted following his junior national title, he switched to the 400m.
+The move was logical.
+At 189 cm tall, Vishal’s frame and longer stride length were better suited to the quarter-mile than the short sprints.

-“Initially I didn’t believe I would run as well as I did.
+“Initially, I didn’t believe I would run as well as I did.
 But I decided to listen to my coaches.
-I learned I have to be patient and dedicated,” he says.
+I learnt that I had to be patient and dedicated,” he says.

-Vishal says his father has always been at the finish line of r
+Vishal says his father has always been at the finish line of his races.

 lightbox-info

-“Coach taught me how I couldn’t go and win every race.
-It wasn’t just about winning all the time but winning where it mattered.
-If I continued to push myself, he told me I’d win where it mattered,” he says.
+But that was when Jason Dawson, the Jamaican-born coach working with the Indian team, pushed him further.
+“Coach taught me that I couldn’t go out and win every race.
+It wasn’t about winning all the time, but about winning where it mattered.
+He told me that if I continued to push myself, I’d win where it mattered,” he says.

-Since then, Vishal has had good races and less than good ones.
-But he’s got steadily better.
+Since then, Vishal has had good races and less impressive ones.
+But he has steadily improved.
 Each month, fractions of a second were shaved off his 400m timing.
-A best of 46.77 in 2024, came down to 45.57 at the Asian Championships where he finished fourth and that in turn was brought down to the erstwhile new national record of 45.12 at the Inter State competition in August that year.
+A best of 46.77 in 2024 came down to 45.57 at the Asian Championships, where he finished fourth, and that, in turn, was lowered to the new national record of 45.12 at the Inter-State competition in August that year.

 Thennarasu was waiting at the finish line once again in Ranchi.
-“It’s a blessing that I get to see my son make such a historic race,” he says.
+“It’s a blessing that I get to see my son run such a historic race,” he says.

 Published on May 25, 2026